Events and Requests

 handlers, use cds.spawn()

-, or one of the other options of manually-managed transactions.
+, or one of the other options of manual transactions.
+Preferably use a variant with automatic commit/ rollback.

 Additional note about OData: For requests that are part of a changeset, the events are emitted once the entire changeset was completed.
 If at least one of the requests in the changeset fails, following the atomicity property ("all or nothing"), all requests fail.